raspberrypilearning/c3-wolfram-hieroglyphics/en/step_1.md

 ---
 ### Hardware

-+ Either a desktop computer, laptop, or a Raspberry Pi
++ A computer: desktop, laptop, or a Raspberry Pi

 ### Software

-+ Wolfram Language
++ Wolfram Language — this is available for free on the Raspberry Pi as part of NOOBS
-+ This project cannot be completed in a web browser

 --- /collapse ---